 St. Andrews (Scotland)

 In addition to the above, you can apply to be a Fulbright Scholar which are based in numerous countries, including the UK and Ireland.

 UK Grad Study and Fellowships Info Session with Hasher Nisar ‘16.5 (recorded 11/20)

 Apply for Nomination

 For UK-Irish fellowships that require Middlebury nomination, candidates must submit the online application by April 5 at midnight.

 Letters of recommendation are NOT included in this stage of application.
-One brief faculty assessment is required by April 11.
+One brief faculty assessment is required within a week after the deadline.
 Talk with this individual about your graduate program and fellowship interest well in advance of your April submission!

 In completing the application, be concise and focused in your answers.
 Review the guidance below.